Champagne Tour

 Day 7: Departure from EpernayIf there are 18 or more booked, two tour guides will be riding and on certain days can offer a longer or shorter itinerary.
 When there are less than 18 guests aboard, the tours will be accompanied by one knowledgeable and multi-lingual tour leader.
 During days when two bicycle options are possible, the tour leader will make a choice to guide the longer or the shorter option after consultation with the group.

-There are a few cycling options today.
-The shorter option will lead you over the hills and slopes of the Marne valley on the south bank of the river through forests and small villages.
-The longer option stays in the valley of the river in the morning with a ride through Trilport and Lizy-sur Ourcq.
-Later you will have to climb a few challenging hills, leaving the valley in the direction of Jouarre.
-In Jouarre, all cyclists can enjoy a very nice presentation and tasting of the famous Brie de Meaux and Brie noir cheeses at the family-run Fromagerie Ganot.
-Dinner on board and night in La-Ferté-sous-Jouarre or a village nearby.Day 4: La-Ferté-sous-Jouarre – Château-Thierry, 24 or 26 mi.
+Today, you have two cycling options.
+The shorter route takes you through charming villages and forests along the south bank of the Marne River, offering picturesque views and gentle slopes.
+The longer route begins in the river valley, passing through Trilport and Lizy-sur-Ourcq, before embarking on challenging hill climbs towards Jouarre.
+In Jouarre, indulge in a delightful presentation and tasting of the renowned Brie de Meaux and Brie noir cheeses at the family-run Fromagerie Ganot.
+Afterward, return to the boat for dinner and spend the night in La-Ferté-sous-Jouarre or a nearby village.Day 4: La-Ferté-sous-Jouarre – Château-Thierry, 24 or 26 mi.
 (40 or 44 km)

 Disembarkation after breakfast by 9:30 AM.Epernay to Paris (7-day electric bike tour)